 Once the proper documents have been filled out, they can be submitted by mail, in person at the secretary or department of state's office, or electronically on the secretary or department of state's website, depending on your state.
 The fees will also vary depending on the state, but they generally run between $50 and $300.
 Other charges may apply at the time of the filing, again, depending on the state.

-The secretary of state's office will then review the forms to make sure the name isn't already in use and that all the other information meets the state's requirements.
-If everything checks out, the state files the forms, making the business a legal corporation.
-With that comes the responsibilities of running a business as a corporation, which includes following the rules of either a C corporation or an S corporation.
+After all the papers have been filled out and all costs are paid, the secretary of state's office will review the forms to make sure the name isn't already in use and that all other information meets the state's requirements.
+If everything is correct, the state files the forms, making the business a legal corporation.
+Investopedia notes that some states offer more favorable regulatory and tax environments and, as a result, attract a greater proportion of firms seeking incorporation.